 202 response and don't see an

-NrIntegrationError event, your data should be visible in New Relic One's global distributed tracing UI in about a minute.
+NrIntegrationError event, your data should be visible in our global distributed tracing UI in about a minute.
 You should be able to find the trace using a standard trace search like:

 traceId = TRACE_ID_SENT

 For trace-related limits, see How distributed tracing works.